 For many patients, a condition in the cervical spine can be treated with several months of conservative, nonsurgical treatment, such as:

 - Chiropractic care

 - Pain medication

 - Hot/cold therapy

 Your physician should recommend a course of conservative treatment after diagnosing your cervical spine condition.

 Often, cervical fusion surgery only becomes necessary if you are still suffering from pain after conservative treatments have been exhausted and symptoms are still being experienced.
 If this is your case, contact Laser Spine Institute for a no-cost review of your MRI or CT scan* to determine if you may be a candidate for our minimally invasive spine surgery.
 In situations where a traditional open spine C4-C5 fusion is being recommended, our minimally invasive stabilization procedures are a safer and effective alternative.^

-For more information, contact our dedicated team of Spine Care Consultants today.
+For more information, contact our dedicated team of Patient Empowerment Consultants today.